Cirkit Designer Logo

 Pin Configuration and Descriptions

-The Sumo Robot Controller R1.1 features a variety of pins for motor control, sensor inputs, and communication.
+The Sumo Robot Controller R1.1 features a variety of pins for connecting sensors, motors, and other peripherals.
 Below is the pin configuration:

 Pin Name Description